 Step by step photos

-1. First, cut the potatoes into about 1 ½ inch chunks.
+1. After scrubbing the potatoes clean, cut them into about 1 ½ inch chunks.

 2. Add the potato chunks to a large pot and cover them with water.
 Place the pot on the stove over high heat.
 When the water starts to boil, add a generous pinch of salt.

-3. Meanwhile, while the potatoes are cooking, chop the herbs.
+3. While the potatoes are cooking, chop the herbs.
 If you're using thyme, you can just strip the small leaves off of the woody stem using your fingers.

 4. Once the potatoes are fork-tender, drain the potatoes and return them to the pot.
 Heat the drained potatoes over low heat for 1 - 2 minutes, just to cook off the excess water.